Liberia: Covid-19 Trajectory - Experts' Advice On How to Halt the Outbreak

 Worst of all, misconception, misinformation, and incorrect information continue to pervade the population.
 Average Liberians still doubt the existence of COVID-19 or its presence in the country.
 Unlike Ebola, COVID-19 positive patients can be asymptomatic.
 This is an unfamiliar perspective in a country with high illiteracy and poverty rates.

-With all of the issues raised herein taken into consideration, we advise the following:
+With all of the issues raised herein taken into consideration, we advise the following in summary:

 Demonstrate strong political and technical leadership going forward.
 A whole-of-government and whole-of-country approach is necessary, down to the household level.